linkml/linkml/docs/howtos/ontologies-as-values.md

 can communicate information about the genes and phenotypes themselves, rather than forcing the client to do an external lookup?

-Let's go one step further, and make a *class* for gene and phenotype:
+Let's go one step further, and make a [https://w3id.org/linkml/ClassDefinition](class) for gene and phenotype:

 ```yaml
 classes: